rlb3/rubyconf-2012/How to build, use and grow internal tools.md

 - There is a shitload amount of interaction across the company in regards to ideas that are put up for evaluation (something like an average of 400 comments per month)
 - One of the suggestions if to stop with email communication and bring it to other platforms where you can easily opt-out

+### Conclusions

+They use a lot of internal tools.
+Most of them to incentivate social interaction so that everyone know what someone else is doing.
+There is a big inner communication in engineering and IT team.
+They also have a very big control over what kind of rooms are for cats and pugs and what rooms are not, there is a segregation.